ScryEngineering/scrygroup.com/content/tutorial-pages/2018-08-30/tour-of-python-code-objects.md

 `inspect.currentframe()` will give you information about the current frame of evaluation in Python.

-This is useful for a variety of things, generally speaking you don't need this except in some circumstances
+This is useful for a variety of things, generally speaking you don't need this except in some circumstances.
+Say we wanted to find the name of the function that we were in without having to

 ```python
 >>> def test():